serbulent/TrainableRepresentationAnalysis/README.md

   - classifying drug target proteins according to their families, and
   - estimating protein-protein binding affinities.

-- The study is schematically summarized in the figure below;:<br/>
+- PROBE is part of the the study entitled [Evaluation of Methods for Protein Representation Learning: A Quantitative Analysis](https://www.biorxiv.org/content/10.1101/2020.10.28.359828v1) which is schematically summarized in the figure below;:<br/>

  ![Summary of The Study](https://github.com/serbulent/TrainableRepresentationAnalysis/blob/master/evalprotrep_summary_figure.jpg)